natkinson1/backgammon-AI/README.md

 # Prerequisites

-This implementation assumes that you already have anaconda installed on your system.
+This implementation uses python3.13.5

+Please use a virtual env with packages in requirements.txt

 ## gym-backgammon